KitLavis/stage-left-merch/README.md

 - Checkout success

 The final aspect of the checkout app is the checkout success page.
-Once the order and payment are processed the user is shown a brief summary of their order, they are shown a success message, and are reminded that their order details will be available at the email address provided in the order form.
+Once the order and payment are processed the user is shown a brief summary of their order, a success message, and are reminded that their order details will be available at the email address provided in the order form.

 ![Checkout success](docs/checkout-success.png)

 ### Artists

 The artists app is comparable to the products app.
-There is an all artists page where a card is shown for each artist the company represents, artist detail pages where the user is given more information about the artist, and links to artist product pages, where the customer view all products related to the artist.
+There is an all artists page where a card is shown for each artist the company represents, artist detail pages where the user is given more information about the artist, and links to artist product pages, where the customer can view all products related to the artist.
 There are however also the testimonial features which are explained in further detail beneath the following screenshots.

 ![All artists page](docs/all-artists.png)